 Avoid Saying ‘No Comment’

-Even with normal speeches, there is usually time for comments.
+In public speaking, there is usually time for comments.
 Richard says never to say “No comment.”
 It makes you sound guilty.
 Instead say something like, “I’m really sorry but until we gather all the facts we are not in a position to issue a statement.”
 He’s famous for saying “Screw it, just do it.”

 Actually Get Back to Them